 Combining breast augmentation and mastopexy surgery is suitable for women who have lost both breast volume and shape, typically after pregnancy and breastfeeding.
 This combination of techniques needs careful consideration and planning but again can often be carried out under general anaesthesia or under twilight sedation and can be performed on a day case basis if requested.

 Breast reduction surgery is suitable for those who have excessively large or heavy breasts.
 This often causes functional issues with regards to back pain, neck pain, discomfort from the wearing of support bras and occasional problems of personal hygiene in this region.
 Breast reduction surgery can have powerful benefits in quality of life both from a functional and psychological point of view.
 Numerous techniques exist and I would be happy to discuss the various scar patterns, size implications and operative choices involved with you.
+Learn more about breast reduction scars.

 Minor breast asymmetry is common but significant breast asymmetry may require surgical correction.
 All of the techniques mentioned above may be applied separately or combined in one or both breasts, aiming to give symmetry of breast volume and shape.
 Careful consideration needs to be given as to the target goal and shape of each breast and the differential techniques involved in this.